Reubes77/whack-a-mole/README.md

   - <ins>User Business Goal</ins><br>
     - Reduce the learning curve and maximise enjoyment.
-    - Create a engaging and immersive game.
+    - Create an engaging and immersive game.

 ----